Staniel/Sudoku/README.md

 Sudoku
 ======
 Interesting problem.
-Solve it with constraint satisfactary problem method (CSP).
+Solve it with constraint satisfaction problem method (CSP).

 There are 500 sudoku puzzles in sudokus.txt files, all solved.